 Frederick William Moore

 6th April 1892: Frederick William Moore, founder of Moore Wilson & Co.
 Ltd, arrives in Wellington.
 Frederick was born in West Derby, Liverpool on 26th August 1868.
-Aged 24, in search of new opportunities, Frederick booked a passage to New Zealand aboard the R.M.S Arawa.
+At age 24, in search of new opportunities, Frederick booked a passage to Wellington, New Zealand aboard the R.M.S Arawa.

 Moore Wilson & Co.
 Ltd